-At the beginning of the term, I will assign you to a group of 4-5 students based on your responses to the introductory survey.
+To ensure that all students have a support system in place to succeed in this course, at the beginning of the term, I will assign you to a group of 4-5 students based on your responses to the introductory survey.
 This group will be your core peer support network in the course.
-Groups will work together to complete all class assignments.
+Groups will work together to complete all course assignments.
+Groups will also work together to complete the final research project.
 Representatives from the group can meet with Prof Houle at any time.
+A limited number of students may be permitted to work on the final project independently, but will need to submit a proposal to Prof Houle to be permitted to do so.
+If you would like to pursue this option, you must talk to Prof Houle by the end of Week 1.

-We will be using Slack for all o asynchronous virtual discussion this term.
-You will need to download Slack onto your machine, and join the SOCY 54 workspace (click here for more information about Slack).
+We will be using Slack for all virtual discussion this term.
+You will need to download Slack onto your machine, and join the SOCY/OSS 54 workspace (click here for more information about Slack).